Bama2262/Digital-Clock/README.md

 # Digital-Clock
-this is my simple digital clock program. with the "Bro Code" teaching again, this program is running well.
+This project is a GUI based Digital Clock using PyQt5 in Python.
+This digital clock displays the current time and updates it automatically every second.